robertdevore/benchpress/README.md

 # BenchPress

-**BenchPress** is a WordPress plugin for benchmarking PHP code snippets, WordPress queries, and other critical operations.
-It's designed to help developers evaluate and optimize code performance by running benchmarks and capturing snapshots for comparison.
+**BenchPress** is a WordPress® plugin for benchmarking PHP code snippets, WordPress® queries, and other critical operations.

+It's designed to help developers evaluate and optimize code performance by running benchmarks and capturing snapshots for later comparison.
 * * *

 ## Table of Contents